 Er, no we haven’t yet.
 Which is weird ‘cause again there’s a couple there where I just think that could work and I could do something in a week that would be functional and then spend a month or so to polish it up and make it look nice.
 So there’s so some stuff there, but I think at the moment we’re concentrating on something entirely new that we’ve never done before.

 But once we’ve got a bit of free time I think I'll experiment with a few of those, I might take them, programme them up and then say to Adam, hey I’ve got this prototype that works now, will you do some art for it?

 Is that how it works?

-No usually it works the other way around actually, we plan a game, and Adam is so lightening quick and incredible at doing art, he’ll be done after a month and I’ll be still programming the basic engine and he’ll just have to twiddle his thumbs.
+No, usually it works the other way around actually, we plan a game, and Adam is so lightning quick and incredible at doing art, he’ll be done after a month and I’ll be still programming the basic engine and he’ll just have to twiddle his thumbs.
 To combat that though Adam works with a bunch of other programmers and he has his own comic book series which he takes to independent shows around the country so he spends his free time doing that.
 So I’m playing catch-up most of the time, so yeah I’d like it to be the other way around for once!